“Drift cards” will soon be washing up on Franklin County beaches as part of a research project at Texas A&M University to study ocean currents.

 The bright yellow cards have contact information and a request that finders report where they were found.

-The project is the brainchild of Piers Chapman who has done similar research in
+The project is the brainchild of Piers Chapman who has done similar research in Africa.
+There he released thousands of plastic cards.
+About 2 percent were recovered in places as far flung as Brazil and India.

 “That was a much larger current system,” he said.

 Chapman expects to recover a much larger percentage here.
-Twenty-five percent of the first 250 released on April 6 and 8 off the
+Twenty-five percent of the first 250 released on April 6 and 8 off the Louisiana coast have already been returned.

 If you find and return a card, you become eligible for a monthly drawing, with the prize a $25 gift card.
 The first winner was an Ohio native vacationing in Lynn Haven where she found her winning entry.